-The function of the WAB is to transfer digital audio samples and control data between the console's DSP and Digital I/O rack and the Gigabit interface unit.
+The function of the WAB is to transfer digital audio samples and control data between the backplane in the console and the Gigabit interface unit.

 Alpha and Sigma systems can have up to 8 WAB interfaces; Omega and Zeta systems can have up to 3.